Secret memo links citizenship question to apportionment

 Even though many of the Trump administration’s political efforts ultimately failed, some advocates believe they did have an impact, resulting in significantly larger undercounts of most racial and ethnic minorities in the 2020 census compared to the 2010 census.

-“It is clear that legislative reforms are needed to prevent any future illegal or unconstitutional efforts to interfere with the census and chip away at our democracy,” said Maloney, who chairs the oversight committee.

-But Republican lawmakers said the bill would make the Census Bureau director unaccountable and limit the ability to add important questions to the census form.
+Republican lawmakers said the bill would make the Census Bureau director unaccountable and limit the ability to add important questions to the census form.
 They offered an amendment that would add a citizenship question to the next census and exclude people in the U.S. illegally from the apportionment count, claiming their inclusion dilutes the political power of citizens.
+The Fourteenth Amendment requires that all people in each U.S. state be counted for apportionment.

 Committee members recessed Wednesday morning before voting on the bill and amendment.